Bindeshwari Dubey: Political career

-For the short period of 28 May – 24 June 1973, Dubey served as Education Minister for the state government headed by Kedar Pandey.
+For a short period between 28 May and 24 June 1973, Dubey served as Education Minister for the state government headed by Kedar Pandey.
 He was Transport Minister from 25 September 1973 until 18 April 1974 in an Abdul Gafoor-led government, and from 11 April 1975 to 30 April 1977 he was in Jagannath Mishra's government of Bihar as a Cabinet Minister of Health & Family Planning and Science & Technology.

 Chief Minister of Bihar

 Dubey became Chief Minister in 1985 and held the post until 1988.
 However, his Chief Ministership was controversial and there were accusations of genocide and corruption.
 He launched the 'Operation Black Panther' in Champaran to free the area from the criminals and other anti-social elements.
 He also launched 'Operation Siddhartha' and 'Mafia Trial' to combat the MCC terrorist group and the Coal Mafias of Dhanbad, respectively.

 Controversies

 The short tenure of Bindeshwari Dubey witnessed the atrocities against the backward caste in Pararia village, in Deogarh district of Bihar.
 In the Pararia mass rape incident, the policemen of Bihar Police Force raped women belonging to twenty six families and looted the valuables from their houses.
 The contemporary media reports criticised Dubey government on not taking appropriate action on the incident in which backward caste women were raped and humiliated.
 The Congress (I) politicians under him were accused of falsifying the incident and unilaterally declaring that no rape or assault has happened.